jasontrigg0/autotest/README.md

   return i;
 }
 ```
 Now if we run sometimesMultiply, autotest will save the result of the call to the impure function rand().
-When testing later, autotest will use the stored value and give deterministic results.    * May not to rerun this code in tests, it might corrupt the DB.
+When testing later, autotest will use the stored value and give deterministic results.

 Solution: